 Aversion to automation

 Small-change apps often use algorithms and questionnaires to ascertain the level of their investors’ risk tolerance, and then proceed to invest the money accordingly.
 However, because this process is automated, many feel that the risk tolerance determined by the app may be inaccurate, leading to bad investment choices.
-While automated processes are often adept at detecting patterns (which is important for analyzing market trends), algorithms are claimed to be useless when it comes to determining if those patterns are meaningful.
+While automated processes are often adept at detecting patterns (which is important for analyzing market trends), algorithms may not be as dependable when it comes to determining if those patterns are meaningful.
 This is where the human component would normally come in, but it’s missing from these apps.
 Investment already comes with risk, and using an automated, impersonal app rather than trading through a broker or financial adviser heightens this risk.

 Limited investment choices

 Small-change investment apps usually restrict you to specific stocks or Exchange-Traded Funds.
-For example, Acorns has you pick one of five default portfolio options, and none of those options include tax-deferred accounts like Roth IRAs (i.e., government-sponsored retirement funds that are stable but grow slowly).
-For long-term investment goals, this could confine your options.
+For long-term investment goals, such restrictions could confine your options.
 Additionally, when your income stream eventually goes up, you may want to diversify your portfolio in ways that the apps won’t allow.
 Your money should be working for you; if there’s a time in your life when you suddenly have money to invest (like after your wedding, or when your company gave you a car and you sold yours…) then investing in small-change stocks isn’t for you.

 Don’t take shortcuts

-Illustrious investor Warren Buffet warns people to “never invest in a business you cannot understand.”
-He advises to only invest in companies that you already know about, which is difficult to do with small-change apps that often invest in companies of their choosing.
+Illustrious investor Warren Buffet has long warned people to “never invest in a business you cannot understand.”
+He has advised to only invest in companies that you already know about, which is difficult to do with small-change apps that often invest in companies of their choosing.
 Depending on apps to do your work for you may be advantageous in the beginning but will hinder you from learning the craft of investing long term and learning how to make real money by investing independently.
 When the time comes for you to invest more than just your spare change, how will you know with which investments to start?
 Practice makes perfect, and investment apps won’t give you that chance.

-Bottom line: What small-change investment apps provide in convenience and affordability, they may lack in variety and long-term gains.
+The Bottom Line: What small-change investment apps provide in convenience and affordability, they may lack in variety and long-term gains.
 Would you use an app to invest?